 There are several vital elements to look for in a physician contract.
 So, What Should I Look for in a Physician Contract?
 A physician contract covers many areas, many of which reflect compensation.
 But there are other concepts a contract needs to cover.
-The contract needs to specify what the employer wishes, but it also needs to reflect your rights and your interests.
+According to the American Medical Association, the contract must specify the employer’s wishes and reflect your rights and interests.

 Vital Elements in a Physician Contract